Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Radio sources

 \subsubsection{Shot-noise level as a function of flux limits}

-It can be useful to know the dependence of the shot-noise level from residual radio sources with the flux cut $S_{lim}$.
-We start considering the \textit{Planck} frequencies, and a range of flux limits between 1\,mJy and 1\,Jy, i.e. more or less the range covered by CMB experiments.
+It can be useful to know the dependence of the shot-noise level from residual radio sources on the flux cut $S_{lim}$.
+We considered the \textit{Planck} frequencies, and a range of flux limits between 1\,mJy and 1\,Jy, that is, more or less the range covered by CMB experiments.